AkshatParmar/SWP/demo_1/1_code/README1.txt

 Steps
 1.)
 Clone the repo " git clone <url> "
 2.)
+Open terminal in the directory (chef, customer, manager) you want to run.
-Run " npm install " in each module's(chef, customer, manager) folder (Note how node_modules folder is added) 3.) " expo start " to begin testing
+2.)
+Run " npm install " (Note how node_modules folder is added)
+3.) " expo start " to begin testing

 MAC OS Requirements